johnpuddephatt/oclt/_posts/2023-02-10-20k-booster-match-funding-awarded.md

 But we still have £166,750 to go and still aiming to get there by February 28th.

 Watch this [60 second update video](https://www.youtube.com/watch?app=desktop&v=eiLIXVbE-4k) from OCLT Secretary and Director Fran Ryan.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eiLIXVbE-4k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The Booster Fund money means that every pound of investment from today will be matched up to the value of £20,000.
 So we double our money to £40,000.
 That’s what we call a huge boost……